-There are many situations when you might need to use a walker either temporary or permanently.
+There are many situations when you might need to use a walker either temporarily or permanently.
 When you have difficulty walking on your own, a reliable walking aid can really make a difference.

 Walking with a walker may seem simple at first glance, however, many questions arise when you start using one.
 Learning how to use your walker properly is usually a simple process and it’s a really important step towards safety.
 There are many types of walkers out there, that’s why always make sure you also read the manual that might contain important information about a specific model.

 While it’s true that using a walker in the wrong way can eventually lead to injuries, using it properly can be extremely beneficial as it lets you walk confidently without fear of falling.
 In this article, we’ll discuss some important general rules, however, if you’re in doubt or have any questions, do not hesitate to ask a professional for help.